 Up to 1152 audio cuts are instantly available, each with a user-defined background color and caption making it easy to find the right buttons.
 There’s no scrolling through a tiny view Window, Stinger will resize to the size of your PC monitor.

 You can save multiple collections of audio files (or individual sets) for Instant Recall – so each daypart or production can have their own buttons.

 Stinger 3.1 is touch-screen compatible or can be operated from the keyboard, or mouse.

 With support for dual monitors, Stinger 3.1 is capable of having up to 144 buttons on-screen at any one time.

 Stinger 3.1 will run on a wide variety of platforms – anything from a Core i machine should be suitable.
-However, for reliable 24/7 operation we recommend using a Core i5 CPU with 4Gb+ of RAM running Windows 7, 8/8.1, or 10, 32bit or 64bit.
+However, for reliable 24/7 operation we recommend using a Core i5 CPU with 8Gb+ of RAM running Windows 10 or 11 Pro 64bit.
 SATA disk-based hard drives have proven to be the most reliable.
-A USB slot is required for the Hardware Key version.

 Pitfalls to Avoid: